211129-Enterprise/demos/devops/p2-ec2-setup.md

 #### 3 Steps to Deployment:
 - Step 1: Dockerize your app (pre-req)
 - Step 2: Connect to your instance
-- Step 3: Build the JAR with Maven
+- Step 3: Clone your App & Build the JAR with Maven
-- Step 4: Clone, Containerize, & Deploy your App
+- Step 4: Containerize, & Deploy your App

 <br>